sjcrisme/test-ngrx-todo-list/README.md

 # TestTodoList
-Create “To do list” by using NGXS state management module.
+Create “To do list” by using ngrx state management module.
 The “To do list” should have the possibility to write the task list.
 User can have the possibilities listed below: